CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 In this challenge, we'll be training remotely.
 Therefore, we'll need to access the MNIST dataset inside our Azure Machine Learning Compute cluster.

 To do so, we'll upload it to the default datastore that our Azure ML Workspace provided for us.
-This code will retrieve the default datastore (Azure Files) and upload the four files from MNIST into the `./mnist` folder:
+This code will retrieve the default datastore (Azure Blob) and upload the four files from MNIST into the `./mnist` folder:

 ```python
 ds = ws.get_default_datastore()